Panthera Corporation: Founders and leadership

-Kaplan served as Chairman of Panthera’s Board of Trustees, succeeded in 2021 by Jonathan Ayers.
-Kaplan currently is Chairman of The Global Alliance for Wild Cats.
+Kaplan was Chairman of Panthera's Board of Trustees, succeeded in 2021 by Jonathan Ayers.
+Kaplan is Chairman of The Global Alliance for Wild Cats.
 Rabinowitz was the first President and CEO from 2001 until 2017 when he was succeeded by French scientist Fred Launay.
-Dr. Rabinowitz helped establish the world's first jaguar preserve in 1986, in Belize, and was the main driving force behind the Jaguar Corridor that connects jaguar populations across its range, from Mexico to Argentina.
+Rabinowitz helped establish the world's first jaguar preserve in 1986, in Belize, and was the main driving force behind the Jaguar Corridor that connects jaguar populations across its range, from Mexico to Argentina.

 In 2014 Kaplan and his wife Daphne Recanati Kaplan pledged $20 million over 10 years to fund the organization.
 The couple were joined by H.H.
 Sheikh Mohamed bin Zayed Al Nahyan, Jho Low and Hemendra Kothari each who each pledged the same amount to support the organization.

-John Goodrich leads Panthera’s Tiger Program and serves as Chief Scientist.
-Kim Young-Overton serves as Director of Panthera’s Cheetah Program, and Gareth Mann is Director of Panthera’s Leopard Program.
-Additionally, Byron Weckworth is the Director of the Snow Leopard Program, Wai-Ming Wong is Director of the Small Cats Program and Mark Elbroch is the Director of the Puma Program.
-Howard Quigley joined the organization in 2009 and is currently the Director of its Jaguar Program.